Phil Craig: Leader of South Africa’s Referendum Party

 04:05.23 – Brian David Crane

-And that would include driving around here in the western cape to pa weeks that would include cape exit the um ah they have a blue and white. yeah, like they’ve created like a western capes flag iconography and there’s also um.
-Ah, yellow and green one the vp um, if I get the acronym right?
+And that would include driving around here in the Western Cape to PA weeks that would include Cape exit, they have a blue and white. yeah, like they’ve created like a Western Capes flag iconography and there’s also yellow and green one the VP, if I get the acronym right?
 Yeah, so the 3 of you would basically be able to have control of seven percent of would get 7 % of the vote.
 Yeah.

 04:23.30 – Phil Craig